Accessibility during Assumption and 't Preuvenemint

 - If you would like to park in the city centre, then please park in Q-Park's multistorey car parks.
 To see a list of all the multistorey car parks, please go to: www.maastrichtbereikbaar.nl/auto/parkeren/parkeergarages

 - Our travel tip is to park on the side of the Meuse river that you are coming from to avoid traffic congestion on the Noorderbrug and John F. Kennedybrug bridges over the Meuse.

 Make sure you do a smart travel check before setting off

-If you want a detailed overview of all parking options (including availability and rates, P+W facilities, and multistorey carparks) or want to know where it's busy on the road, have a look at our Smart Map.
+If you want a detailed overview of all parking options (including rates, P+W facilities, and multistorey carparks) or want to know where it's busy on the road, have a look at our Smart Map.